Shelbourne F.C. in European football

-Shelbourne F.C. have a long history in European competitions going back to the early 1960s, taking on clubs such as Sporting Portugal, Barcelona, Atlético Madrid, Panathinaikos, Rangers, Rosenborg, Brøndby, Hajduk Split, Deportivo de La Coruña, Lille, Steaua Bucharest and FC Zürich.
+Shelbourne F.C. have a long history in European competitions going back to the early 1960s, taking on clubs such as Sporting Portugal, Barcelona, Atlético Madrid, Panathinaikos, Rangers, Rosenborg, Brøndby, Hajduk Split, Deportivo de La Coruña, Lille, Steaua Bucharest and Ajax.

 The club almost made the Champions League group stage in 2004–05, but did make the 2025–26 UEFA Conference League league phase.

 History

 Early European appearances: 1962–1971

-Shels first European appearance was a brief unsuccessful one in the 1962–63 European Cup, losing 0–2 at home in Dalymount Park in front of over 20,000 fans and 1:5 away to Sporting Clube de Portugal, who the following season would go on to win the Cup Winners' Cup.
+Shels debut European appearance was a brief unsuccessful one in the 1962–63 European Cup, losing 0–2 at home in Dalymount Park in front of over 20,000 fans and 1:5 away to Sporting Clube de Portugal, who the following season would go on to win the Cup Winners' Cup.